1st Maine Cavalry Regiment: Aftermath

 In Williamsport, while Douty worked diligently remounting his command, the news of Banks's ouster from the Valley caused a stir in Washington lest Jackson continue north and threaten the capital.
 Lincoln, who in the absence of a general in chief was exercising day to day strategic control over his armies in the field, took aggressive action in response.
 He planned trap on Jackson using three armies.
 Frémont's would move to Harrisonburg on Jackson's supply line, Banks would move back in the Valley, and 20,000 men under McDowell would move to Front Royal and attack Jackson driving him against Frémont at Harrisonburg.

 Unfortunately, this plan was complex and required synchronized movements by separate commands.
 Banks declared his army was too shaken to move.
 It would remain north of the Potomac until June 10.
 Frémont and McDowell bungled it completely.
 Jackson defeated the two in detail – Frémont at the Battle of Cross Keys on June 8 and McDowell at Battle of Port Republic on June 9.
 Of note, one of the 1st Maine's nemeses, Turner Ashby died on Chestnut Ridge near Harrisonburg in a skirmish with Frémont's cavalry.

 On June 12, the 1st Battalion crossed the Potomac and returned to Winchester.
 Company K continued down the Valley Pike to Strasburg.
 Companies E and M traveled south on the also macadam Front Royal-Winchester Road to Front Royal, where they were joined on the 20th by companies A and B, and the brigade placed attached to BGEN Crawford's infantry brigade.
 The remainder of LTC Douty's command's time in the Shenandoah was uneventful save a brief skirmish at Milford, on July 2 (CAPT Thaxter commanding).
 On July 9, Douty received orders to rejoin the regiment at Warrenton.

 In the Department of the Rappahannock

 The main body of the regiment had remained in Washington, DC while the 1st Battalion operated in and around the Shenandoah Valley.
 On April 2, 1862, orders arrived for a march to Warrenton, VA on Friday, April 4.
 The troopers spent Thursday sharpening their sabers and checking their equipment.
 When their departure was delayed by a day, the regiment continued honing their edged weapons.
 On Friday evening, the men were given a patriotic send-off including a concert sung by ladies from Maine who were residing in Washington.

-At midday Saturday, the regiment departed their encampment on Capitol Hill led by MAJ Stowell (COL Allen was still recuperating in New York).
-The inexperienced regiment "accompanied by a baggage train long enough for a whole corps later in the war," rode down Maryland Avenue SW and crossed the Potomac on Long Bridge.
+At midday Saturday, the regiment departed their encampment on Capitol Hill led by MAJ Stowell (Allen was still recuperating in New York).
+The inexperienced regiment "accompanied by a baggage train long enough for a whole corps later in the war", rode down Maryland Avenue SW and crossed the Potomac on Long Bridge.